blairdrummond/scbursts/README.md

 ## From Source

+**You only want to do this if you plan to modify the package.
+Otherwise use another option**

-Start by installing the dependencies.
+1. Start by installing the dependencies.
 On Ubuntu

 ```
 # apt-get install texlive-full pandoc pandoc-citeproc make r-base pkg-config libcurl4-openssl-dev libxml2-dev